 Milgram’s Obedience Study & the Standford Prison Study

 The Stanford Prison Study strongly suggests that seeing yourself in a role will alter your behavior to match that of the role.
 You could be doing that which you never thought you’d be doing.
 This tendency was also seen at Abu Ghraib Prison.
-And, even a cursory look at Weiner Circle tells us that there is a bit of misconduct in all of us… in the right circumstances.
+And, even a cursory look at the behavior at the Weiner Circle tells us that there is a bit of misconduct in all of us… in the right circumstances.

 If you discount the abhorrent behavior of the people at the Weiner Circle as being that of drunken louts, then consider the swift and predictable change in behavior of third graders in Jane Elliott’s Blue Eyes-Brown Eyes experiment.
 She heartlessly set her students (and many others since then) against each other based on their eye color.
 Watch the discrimination, prejudice, and bias take over the hearts and minds of her students and thousands of participants since then.